cucumber/docs/content/gherkin/gherkin-reference.md

 written in a language called Gherkin.

 Gherkin is plain-text English (or one of 60+ other languages) with a little extra structure.
-Gherkin is designed to be easy to learn by non-programmers, yet structured enough to allow concise description of examples to illustrate business rules in most real-world domains.
+Gherkin is designed to be easy for people to read and write, yet structured enough to allow concise description of examples to illustrate business rules in most real-world domains.
+It is structured enough for a tool like Cucumber to process.

 Here is a sample Gherkin document: